srl-labs/learn-srlinux/docs/blog/posts/2023/sr-linux-kubernetes-anycast-lab.md

 In the case of clients connected to leaf4, the switch will load-balance traffic between the three k8s nodes.

-## HTTP Echo end service Verification
+## Using LoadBalancer service

-Now that we have verified that VIP `1.1.1.100` is learned in our network, we can check if clients can access that service.
+And now we reached a point where we can try out our LoadBalancer service by issuing HTTP requests from external clients to the NGINX Echo service Pods.

 We use the following command to connect to our clients: `client1`, `client2`, `client3` and `client4`: